Half Hangit Maggie: The Woman Who Survived A Hanging

 Maggie’s unusual nickname comes from her remarkable recovery after being ‘half hanged’ on the gallows in Edinburgh’s Grassmarket on 2 September 1724.
 After being jostled back to life in the back of a cart on her way to Musselburgh.

 At the gallows on that September day, a few things are said to have occurred which could have possibly led to the failed hanging of Maggie Dickson.

 Before we go any further however, a quick word about the dates of the event itself.
 There are numerous suggestions out there, some missing the mark by only a few days, others by a few years.

-The most outlandish suggestion I have seen, apart from the account in ‘The Particulars of the Life, Trial, Character and Behaviour of Margaret Dickson’ mentioned below, was that the trial took place in 1791, almost thirty years AFTER Margaret’s supposed death (the second one).
+The most outlandish suggestion I have seen, apart from the account in ‘The Particulars of the Life, Trial, Character and Behaviour of Margaret Dickson’ mentioned below, is that the trial took place in 1791, almost thirty years AFTER Margaret’s supposed death (the second one).

 One of the main factors in her survival was perhaps to do with a conversation between Maggie and the hangman himself, Jock Dalgleish.

-Legend has it that the Jock tied the noose just that little bit looser around Maggie’s neck that day, just enough for her to get her fingers through and to stop it tightening around her neck.
+Legend has it that the Jock tied the noose just that little bit looser around Maggie’s neck that day, just enough for her to get her fingers through and to stop it tightening around her throat.